• About

 In 2013, Quito banned the traditional Ecuador Carnival “games” of spraying foam, throwing flour and colored powder in public spaces and in the streets.
 Carnival Ecuador traditions in Quito are now more focused on cultural celebration rather than these popular Carnival “games.”

 If you’re planning on spending Carnival in Quito and are looking for a more traditional Carnival “games” experience, spraying foam and throwing water and powder in the streets, make sure to make a short trip to the small town Amaguaña, just outside the city.
-It’s one of Ecuador’s best Carnival celebrations and an unforgettable experience.

 Carnival in Amaguaña Ecuador

 Amaguaña is a rural community outside of Quito, a little more than an hour away by bus or about half an hour by car.
 It is considered one of the best places near Quito to celebrate Carnival, and many Quito residents come here to celebrate Carnival.
-Every year, nearly 75,000 people visit Amaguaña just to celebrate Carnival.

-After Quito largely banned playing traditionally Ecuadorian Carnival “games” like spraying foam and throwing flour and water, Amaguaña attracts those looking for that traditional experience while staying close to Quito.
+After Quito largely banned playing traditional Ecuadorian Carnival “games” like spraying foam and throwing flour and water, Amaguaña attracts those looking for that traditional experience while staying close to Quito.
 If you’re going to spend Carnival in Quito, making a day trip to Amaguaña can be a great way to get a small-town, more traditional Ecuador Carnival celebration.

 On Carnival Tuesday (and the preceding weekend and Monday) Amaguaña is overtaken by traditional Ecuadorian Carnival festivities, with many parks and streets throughout the town overtaken by those playing Carnival games.
 You will get covered in powder and water, so come prepared!